townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       A specialized term used to indicate appending an :term:`element` onto a :term:`vector`.

+   quadratic growth rate
+      A growth rate function of the form :math:`cn^2` where :math:`n` is the input size and :math:`c` is a constant.

+   quadtree
+      A :term:`full tree` where each internal node has four children.
+      Most typically used to store two dimensional :term:`spatial data`.
+      Related to the :term:`bintree`.
+      The difference is that the quadtree splits all dimensions simultaneously, while the bintree splits one dimension at each level.
+      Thus, to extend the quadtree concept to more dimensions requires a rapid increase in the number of splits (for example, 8 in three dimensions).

    quadratic probing
       In :term:`hashing`, this is a :term:`collision resolution` method that computes term :math:`i` of the